About Us Contact Shop

-We were in Phuket, a tropical Thai island, when we started to get excited about Taipei.
+We were in Phuket when we started to get excited about Taipei.

-Working online allows us to stay places foras long as we want, or for as long as the country will allow us to stay.
+Working online allows us to stay in places for as long as we want, or for as long as the country will allow us to stay.
 And our time in Thailand was almost up since visitors are only allowed a one-month stay without a visa.

 The dilemma was where to go next.
 We don’t always know where we’ll go, but that can be apart of the fun sometimes.
-And this time, a very well done video (that we found on Youtube), by Erwan Heussaff pointed us in the direction of Taipei, Taiwan.
+And this time, a very well done video by Erwan Heussaff pointed us in the direction of Taipei.

-The footage of the night markets, temples, and urban life intrigued us, so we quickly booked an Airbnb and a flight, and were off three days later.
+The footage of the night markets, temples, and urban life intrigued us, so we quickly booked an Airbnb and a flight, and were off in three days.

 For two months we wandered around the city in the cool spring air and created wonderful memories, met very kind and helpful people, and drank the bountiful amounts of bubble milk tea.

 And now we’ve decided to write about Taipei and the wonderful places to see (and eat!).
-There are so many great experiences you can have in this beautiful city, and we’re happy to share them.
+There are so many great experiences and things to do in Taipei, and we’re happy to share them.

 Chiang Kai-Shek Memorial